adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

-1. Admin uploads CSV or form data
+1. Admin logs into the system and selects the Data Management module.
-2. System validates and shows trend/heatmap
+2. System displays a dashboard showing existing dengue records by date and location.
-3. Admin filters by date/location
+3. Admin may:
-4. Views status and clicks details for analysis
+- Upload new data (CSV or form-based input).
+- Filter data by location or date.
+- View number of active and total cases, along with coverage area.
+- Track processing status (e.g., Completed, Processing).
+4. System updates the data table and visual elements:
+- Historical trend graph.
+- Map view by region (e.g., Kuala Lumpur).
+5. Admin clicks "Details" for more granular data visualization or forecasting.

 ### Alternative Flows: